Southwest Zone

 Open for hatchery steelhead all year below Spencer Creek.

-There have been reports of anglers catching good numbers of stripers in the lower sections.
+There have been reports of anglers catching good numbers of stripers (striped bass) in the lower sections.

-Smith River and North Fork Smith River will open to Chinook fishing July 1 but is only open on Tuesdays, Thursday, and Saturdays in the areas covered under permanent regulations.
+Smith River and North Fork Smith River opened to Chinook fishing July 1 but is only open on Tuesdays, Thursday, and Saturdays in the areas covered under permanent regulations.
 Fishing is closed to salmon all other days.
-Anglers are only allowed one adult Chinook for the season in aggregate with the mainstem Umpqua.
+Anglers are only allowed one adult Chinook (hatchery or wild) for the season in aggregate with the mainstem Umpqua.
 The season will close to Chinook once the 500 wild fish quota is reached.

 South Coast Rivers: Trout